 Let $\Omega$ be a bounded radial domain in $\mathbb{R}^N$, that is, $\Omega$ is a ball or concentric annulus.
 The study of symmetric properties of least energy nodal solutions to~\eqref{D} in such $\Omega$ was initiated in \cite{BartschWethWillem}, where it was shown that in the linear case $p=2$ any minimizer of $\nu$ is a foliated Schwartz symmetric function with precisely two nodal domains.
 Here we consider the following question:

 This question was first stated and answered affirmatively in \cite{aftalion} for the linear case $p=2$.
-The authors obtained the lower estimate $N+1$ on the Morse index of radial nodal solutions to \eqref{D} and used the fact that the Morse index of any least energy nodal solution of \eqref{D} in exactly $2$ (see \cite{bartschweth}).
+The authors obtained the lower estimate $N+1$ on the Morse index of radial nodal solutions to \eqref{D} and used the fact that the Morse index of any least energy nodal solution of \eqref{D} is exactly $2$ (see \cite{bartschweth}).
 Note that the assumption $E \in C^2(\accentset{\circ}{W}_2^{1}(\Omega))$ is essential for the arguments of \cite{aftalion} and \cite{bartschweth}.
-Later, under weaker assumptions on $f$ which allow $E$ to be only in $C^1(\accentset{\circ}{W}_2^{1}(\Omega))$, nonradiality was proved in \cite{bartsch} by performing the idea of \cite{aftalion} in terms of a ``generalized'' Morse index.
+Later, under weaker assumptions on $f$ which allow $E$ to be only $C^1(\accentset{\circ}{W}_2^{1}(\Omega))$, the nonradiality was proved in \cite{bartsch} by performing the idea of \cite{aftalion} in terms of a ``generalized'' Morse index.
 Nevertheless, necessity to work with the linearized problem associated with \eqref{D} at sign-changing solutions makes a generalization of the methods of \cite{aftalion} and \cite{bartsch} to the case $p>1$ nonobvious.
-(See \cite{castorina} about linearization of the $p$-Laplacian).
-Here we give the affirmative answer on nonradiality in the general case $p>1$ using different arguments based on shape optimization techniques. \begin{thm} Let $\Omega$ be a ball or annulus and let $(A_1)-(A_4)$ be satisfied.
+(See \cite{castorina} about the linearization of the $p$-Laplacian).
+We also refer to \cite{BartschWethWillem,T,CC} for some partial results on the nonradiality problem.

+Here we give the affirmative answer on the above question on the nonradiality in the general case $p>1$ using different arguments based on shape optimization techniques. \begin{thm} Let $\Omega$ be a ball or annulus and let $(A_1)-(A_4)$ be satisfied.